GalacticCodes/Resume/resume.md

 - **Cisco Certified Network Assosciate(CCNA)** *(in progress, exam scheduled for May 2025)*
 - **12-Hour Burpee World Record Holder** (7,777 reps, October 2023-May 2024)

 ---

+## Education

+*B.A. in Neuroscience and Behavior* Rutgers University-Newark, Completed: December 2021

+---

 ## Interests